Elements of Broad TTA

 Tribal Action Plan Development

-Under the Indian Alcohol and Substance Abuse Act of the Tribal Law and Order Act Amendments of 2010, the Tribal TTA Center can provide TTA to tribes as they develop Tribal Action Plans (TAP) for their communities.
-Learn more about Tribal Action Plan technical assistance.
+Under the Indian Alcohol and Substance Abuse Act of the Tribal Law and Order Act Amendments of 2010, the Tribal TTA Center can provide TTA to tribes as they develop Tribal Action Plans (TAPs) for their communities.
+Learn more about TTA for TAP development.

 The Tribal TTA Center also provides technical assistance to qualifying communities for a range of topics relating to substance use, suicide prevention, and promoting community wellness.
 Other example topics are strategic planning and youth engagement.